Cascade Travel Health

 - Complete our travel questionnaire.

 - Prepay the $75 consultation fee.
+Choose Wellness/Random/Vaccination for the Cascade Department Description and TRAVEL for the invoice number.
 You will not be asked to pay for immunizations until they are administered.

 - Once received, a travel specialist will review your questionnaire and compile their recommendations.